metalsmith/metalsmith.io/src/index.md

 Note, that `permalinks()` is also adding a `path`--property by default.

-Assuming somewhere amongst the source files we have defined a very simple standard nunjucks layout file...
+Assuming we have defined a very simple nunjucks layout file in a separate layouts folder...

-`layout.njk`
+`./layouts/layout.njk`

 {% raw %}
 ```nunjucks